-Dosh raises $40M on $300M valuation as its cash back app passes $50M doled out to shoppers
+Dosh raises $40M on $300M valuation as its cashback app passes $50M doled out to shoppers

 When it comes to reaching would-be customers today, one of the biggest investments that brands and retailers will make is in advertising, to the tune of nearly $630 billion globally.
 Now, a startup called Dosh, which offers cash back on purchases, is announcing that it has raised $40 million to take on the advertising industry, with the pitch that its app provides a more targeted and guaranteed way of getting consumers to bite.

 The funding — $20 million in equity and $20 million in venture debt — is led by Goodwater Capital and Western Technology Investment.
 Previous investors PayPal, BAM Capital and Anthem Venture Partners also participated.
 Sources close to the company confirm that the funding was done on approximately a $300 million valuation.
-It’s raised $96 million in total, including both equity and debt.
+It has raised $96 million in total, including both equity and debt.

 “Instead of taking all in equity we decided to split because of the strength of the company at the moment,” said Ryan Wuerch, Dosh’s founder and CEO, in an interview, who said the funding would be used for hiring, business development and technology investment.
 “We want to be opportunistic.”

-It was only nine months ago that Dosh last raised dosh, $44 million on a $241 million valuation.
-In the interim, the startup has been on a roll — at one point, in the holiday spending period, hitting number-one among US shopping apps and clocking in some $50 million in cash back to its users, doubling those returns since last April.
+It was only nine months ago that Dosh last raised dosh; $44 million on a $241 million valuation.
+In the interim, the startup has been on a roll — at one point, in the holiday spending period, hitting No. 1 among U.S. shopping apps and clocking in some $50 million in cash back to its users, doubling those returns since last April.
 It now has 3 million card-linked subscribers and more than 150,000 retailers and brands signed up to its platform.

-Up to now, Dosh’s business model has been to forge deals with retailers and brands — partners include Nike, Toms, Gap, Walgreens, Walmart, Target, Jack In The Box, and more — and payment card providers like Visa and MasterCard.
-When a user links up a card, and she or he buys something from the retailers and brands that have connected with Dosh, the user gets money back.
-That money can in turn be paid into your bank account, your PayPal account, towards further purchases, or to charity.
+Up to now, Dosh’s business model has been to forge deals with retailers and brands — partners include Nike, Toms, Gap, Walgreens, Walmart, Target, Jack in the Box and more — and payment card providers like Visa and Mastercard.
+When a user links up a card, and she or he buys something from the retailers and brands connected with Dosh, the user gets money back.
+That money can in turn be paid into your bank account, your PayPal account, toward further purchases or to charity.
 Dosh itself makes money by taking a cut on each transaction, although it does not provide details of its percentage.

 Going forward, the idea will be to continue to expand its business along the same lines by building more technology into the platform to make the offers you are getting more targeted to what you might be most likely to buy, and to use the same tech to increase rewards to entice you to buy things that you may be less likely to naturally buy.